Anand-S23/OneLiner/README.md

 # Snippet

-Gist Clone: Platform to share code snippets easily with others.
+Platform to share code snippets easily with others.
+(Gist or Pastebin Clone)

 ## Table of Contents